WPBeginner

 WordPress is very easy to install, and it only takes a few clicks.
 If you signed up with Bluehost like we mentioned above, then WordPress will be automatically installed for you.

-Alternatively, you can follow our step-by-step tutorial on how to install WordPress within 5 minutes.
+Alternatively, if you choose a different hosting service, then you can follow our step-by-step tutorial on how to install WordPress within 5 minutes.

 Once you have installed WordPress, it is time to import your content into your new self-hosted WordPress website.

-Step 3: Importing Content into Self Hosted WordPress Site
+Step 3: Importing Content into a Self-Hosted WordPress Site

 Install WordPress importer